A Full-Service Law Firm for Nebraska Locals & Businesses Serving Western Nebraska Since 1977

 Yes, Nebraska is a no-fault divorce state, which means that you can file for divorce on the grounds of your marriage being irretrievably broken.
 You do not need to prove that your spouse did something to provoke the divorce.
 Even if your spouse disagrees with the divorce, you can still file.

-To initiate the no-fault divorce process in Nebraska, you must first file for a complaint at your local court.
+To initiate the no-fault divorce process in Nebraska, you must first file a complaint at your local court.
 This complaint is called a dissolution of marriage and will require certain details, including:

-Secondly, you will need to show that the marriage is irretrievably broken and there is no chance at repair.
+Secondly, you will need to show that the marriage is irretrievably broken and there is no chance of repair.
 This is generally easy to do, as most courts accept it as fact.
 Residency requirements must also be met, meaning at least one of the spouses has lived within state lines for a year.
 Lastly, you will need to wait 60 days, which is the mandatory waiting period in Nebraska.
-This gives the couple ample time to work out their differences.
+This gives the couple time to work out their differences.

 Attorneys Experienced in Issues Involving Family Law & Divorce

 Whether you are starting a marriage, considering divorce, or going through another situation, we are here to assist and guide you through what may be an emotionally exhausting period in your life.
-If you have specific concerns you would like us to address, understand that you are not just a case file and we take the time to listen and address your needs.
+If you have specific concerns you would like us to address, understand that you are not just a case file, and we take the time to listen and address your needs.

 We represent a wide range of family law matters, including:

-Scottsbluff Custody and Visitation Lawyers
+Scottsbluff Custody Laws

 In Nebraska, custody and visitation rights are either decided by the parents through mediation or collaborative law, or they are decided by a family law judge if the matter is contested.